MasonGarza7/selenium-tests/README.md

     - Drag and drop the HTML into your browser and you will see the standard pytest report.
     - Logs are written in both the console and to the `python_basics/logs/DATE_TIME.log` file.
 - All JavaScript tests have logs available in the console, the log file, and generate the report `javascript_basics/results/report/mochawesome.html`
-    - Drag and drop the HTML into your browswer and you will see the standard MochaAwesome report.
+    - Drag and drop the HTML into your browser and you will see the standard MochaAwesome report.
     - Logs are written in both the console and to the `javascript_basics/results/logs/test_run_DATE_TIME.log` file.
+- All C# tests have logs written.
+Allure reports are only generated when using the `run_tests.ps1` script.
+    - Logs are available in the `csharp_basics/results/logs/` file.
+    - When using the `run_tests.ps1` script, reports are generated and opened automatically in a chrome browser.
+        - This is because Allure reports generated with `allure generate` are static files that cannot be dragged into web browsers like the other sub-projects as they pose a security risk.
+        - To combat this, I used `allure serve` in the PowerShell script to host a local webserver and open the dynamic report automatically, revealing a standard Allure report.

 ## Screenshot on Failure:
 - When a Python test fails, a screenshot is automatically captured via a Pytest hook (conftest.py).
-    - Screenshots are stored in the `python_basics/results/screenshots/` folder with labled, timestamped file names.
+    - Screenshots are stored in the `python_basics/results/screenshots/` folder with labeled, timestamped file names.
 - When a JavaScript test fails, Mocha automatically triggers a hook `testSetup.js` that captures a screenshot using `screenshot.js`.
-    - Screenshots are stored in the `javascript_basics/results/screenshots/` folder with labled, timestamped file names.
+    - Screenshots are stored in the `javascript_basics/results/screenshots/` folder with labeled, timestamped file names.
+- When a C# test fails, a screenshot is automatically captured via my own automation layer (BaseTest + ScreenshotHelper).
+    - Screenshots are stored in the `csharp_basics/results/screenshots/` folder with labeled, timestamped file names.

 ## Next Steps:
-- Begin the .NET/MSTest subproject
+- Begin the Ruby subproject